 Otherwise, just make them plain chocolate.

-For the ultimate French experience, drizzle over this luscious chocolate sauce recipe.
-Voilà - that's it!
-Normally served for dessert in restaurants, we don't often add any cream or ice cream.
+For the ultimate French experience, drizzle over this classic chocolate sauce recipe.
+The sauce is how it's served for dessert in French crêperies and restaurants.
+The secret is to use good quality chocolate (minimum 64% cacao) and fresh milk and cream.
+It's so good, we don't often add any cream or ice cream.

 For those of you who want to add on the extra bells and whistles to your chocolate crêpes, here are some serving ideas: